-As a Germanic language, Dutch has numerous compound words, that is words created by adding up several smaller words.
+Compound words are words created by adding up several smaller words.
 Such words include:

-Dutch has incorporated many foreign words.
 Borrowed words actually account for 75% of Dutch, with most words originating from French.
 Many of these still have the same spelling as in French, for example capuchon (“hood of a coat”), chantage (“blackmail”), horloge (“clock”), jus d’orange (“orange juice”), pantalon (“trousers”), and plafond (“ceiling”).